Breast Lift Surgery in Beverly Hills, CA

 Common Breast Lift Concerns

-Most patients are able to return to work within a week of their surgery, but they should avoid strenuous activities for several weeks.
+Most Beverly Hills patients are able to return to work within a week of any kind of plastic surgery, but with a breast lift, they should avoid strenuous activities for several weeks.
 Your doctor will give you specific instructions to follow to ensure you have the safest and most effective recovery.

 The location of the incisions and resulting scars will depend on the degree of correction needed.
 With all incision techniques, the scars will be as inconspicuous as possible and continue to improve over time.